GDQuest/website/content/post/news/2017/gaq-early-access.md

 ---
-title: Learn Professional Painterly Game Art with Krita
+title: Learn Professional Painterly Game Art with Krita - Out in early access!
 description: You want to become a better artist?
 My new training series, out in early access, will show you how professionals make beautiful 2d game sprites, using Krita, the open source painting program.

 author: nathan